 The following details of the account must be provided to the Society in writing within 14 days of opening any trust account:

 - names of all persons authorised to operate the account

-At the end of each financial year, you must have your trust records examined by your external examiner.
+At the end of each financial year, you must have your trust records examined by your external examiner as soon as practicable.
 You are required to liaise with your external examiner to ensure that you provide as much information as the examiner requires to complete their report.
-The report must then be provided to the Society as soon as practicable on or after 31 October following the financial year to which the report relates.
+The report must then be provided to the Society by the examiner as soon as practicable on or after 31 October following the financial year to which the report relates.

 Incorporated Legal Practice

 Practitioners can utilise a corporate structure for their legal practice in South Australia, by way of an incorporated Legal Practice.
 A completed Form G, together with payment of the prescribed fee ($30), must be received by the Society prior to commencing practice.
 Any corporation which engages in legal practice prior to lodging the form and paying the fee will be in default of schedule 1 clause 4 of the Legal Practitioners Act 1981.
 The consequences are:

 - by operation of law, any fees charged by the company while in default are recoverable as a debt to the client (see clause 4(6) of Schedule 1); and

 - the corporation may be liable to a fine of up to $50,000.

 An incorporated legal practice is required to participate in the Legal Practitioners Professional Indemnity Insurance Scheme.
 For information about the Scheme, click here.